Sunday, January 29, 2017

 Raiden

-It's been almost a year since I first mentioned news of Raiden under development for the Atari STe by none other than our favourite Frogger dude, Scott Clifford.
-Sadly, his commitments forced the project to be put on ice temporarily...
-But, good news, he has now restarted it and is making good progress (keeping my fingers crossed here!)
+It's been almost a year since I first mentioned news of Raiden's development for the Atari STe by none other than our favourite Frogger dude, Scott Clifford.
+Sadly, his commitments forced the project to be temporarily put on hold.
+Thankfully, he has restarted and is making good progress (I'm keeping my fingers crossed).

-The initial work behind the scrolling, backgrounds, and sprites is all coming together.
+The initial work behind the scrolling, backgrounds, and sprites is coming together.
 Also, the enemy sprite routines and placements are now being coded.
 Quite incredible for a one-man effort and it's a very exciting project to see in progress.
-I wish Scott well and cannot wait to see the next update (hurry up mate - I can't wait).
-Watch this space folks!
+I wish Scott well and eagerly await the next update (hurry up mate - I can't wait).

 - Hardware scrolling is used for the entire screen - no status panel.